dagtann/pecs/nbk/master_nbk.md

 mobilizing effect of non-incumbent PECs, i.e. coordinated opposition establishes a clearly identifiable alternative to the government.
 This hint merits further investigation.

+## 05/07/2019

+Investigate overlap between PEC codings.
+Codings disagree on 22 per cent of all observations.
+Disagreements vary stronger by country than they do by elections.